Course Catalog » Course Listing for Clinical Pharmacy

 151.2 Pediatric Pharmacotherapy II (1 units) Winter

 Instructor(s): L. Witherspoon, S. Lucas, R. Deoras Prerequisite(s): First-, second- or third-year standing in School of Pharmacy.
-CP 151.1 is not a prerequisite.
+CL PHARM 151.1 is not a prerequisite.

 Restrictions: Class size may be limited by instructor.
 (If limited, sign up sheet will be posted).
 Activities: Direct - Lecture, Direct - Workshop, Student - Lecture